 Registration Criteria* for the PASS Program:

-2. Accepted and enrolled into a Post-secondary program
+2. Accepted and enrolled into an academic Post-secondary program

 3. Must be a Nova Scotia resident